AndrewLamCUHK/info.github.io/_pages/about.md

 ---

 I'm a Ph.D. candidate in the School of Humanities and Social Science at The Chinese University of Hong Kong, Shenzhen, where I'm fortunate to work under the supervision of Prof. [Tang Wenfang](https://hss.cuhk.edu.cn/teacher/742).
-Prior to my doctoral studies, I spent two years (2021–2023) as a research assistant with Prof. [Xia Ying](https://sog.sysu.edu.cn/teacher/XiaYing), an experience that shaped much of how I think about research today.
+Prior to my doctoral studies, I spent two years (2021–2023) as a part-time research assistant with Prof. [Xia Ying](https://sog.sysu.edu.cn/teacher/XiaYing), an experience that shaped much of how I think about research today.

 My research is broadly concerned with computational social science, public opinion, and social epigenetics.
 I use computational methods, digital trace data, and large language models to study how social environments and digital platforms shape what people think, feel, and collectively respond to.